DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 air, even with low advertisement revenues and ratings, same question emerges.
 What could be the reason for this effort?

-Answer of this question, should be given with the shows that couldn’t be broadcasted.
+Answer of this question, should be given with the shows that couldn't be broadcasted.
 How so?
 The real impact these shows have on society is to generate distrust.
 Real trust issue here, lies with the media imposing shows with questionable content to people instead of informing people to